KasRoid/EchoKit/README.md

 ---

-### Levels
+## Levels

 EchoKit offers eight logging levels for monitoring and debugging:

-- **notice**: Typically used for less important messages that may be useful in tracking application flow.
+1.**notice**: Typically used for less important messages that may be useful in tracking application flow.

-- **info**: Provides general information about application processes, often used for regular operations.
+2.**info**: Provides general information about application processes, often used for regular operations.

-- **debug**: Offers detailed debugging information helpful during development to diagnose problems.
+3.**debug**: Offers detailed debugging information helpful during development to diagnose problems.

-- **trace**: Provides more granular debugging information than `debug`, capturing step-by-step tracing of operations.
+4.**trace**: Provides more granular debugging information than `debug`, capturing step-by-step tracing of operations.

-- **warning**: Indicates a possible issue or unexpected situation that isn't necessarily an error but requires attention.
+5.**warning**: Indicates a possible issue or unexpected situation that isn't necessarily an error but requires attention.

-- **error**: Represents a failure or issue that disrupts normal operation but doesn't cause the program to terminate.
+6.**error**: Represents a failure or issue that disrupts normal operation but doesn't cause the program to terminate.

-- **fault**: Signifies a serious failure that can potentially corrupt application state or require a restart to recover.
+7.**fault**: Signifies a serious failure that can potentially corrupt application state or require a restart to recover.

-- **critical**: Used for extremely severe errors that may cause premature termination and require immediate attention.
+8.**critical**: Used for extremely severe errors that may cause premature termination and require immediate attention.

 ---

-### Getting Started
+## Getting Started

-#### Basic Usage
+### Basic Usage

 1. **Import EchoKit**